saurabhnative/nnfs/README.md

 # nnfs
-Files related to Neural NetWorks from Scratch series from sentdex youtube channel
+Files related to building Neural Network from Scratch series from sentdex youtube channel